lzhLab/epitope/README.md

     ```
     # python ./script/Main.py 1A14 N
     ```
-    The results are stored in the directory "./datas/9_Adjust/Results", i.e.:
+    The result is stored in the directory "./datas/9_Adjust/Results", i.e.:
     ```
     1A14N.clu
     ```